cipher4559/auto-nmap-scanner/README.md

+ This project was created using **Prompt Engineering techniques** with the help of OpenAI’s ChatGPT.
+I guided the tool with carefully crafted prompts to automate real-world Nmap scans for cybersecurity workflows.

 # auto-nmap-scanner
 A simple yet powerful Bash script that automates Nmap scans for multiple targets — perfect for cybersecurity students and pentesters.
 ## Why I Built This